 For summer season (Figures 8c, d), both products are noticeably similar with slight underestimation in most of CONUS except for along the Mexican border and the Great Lakes region.
 The missed-precipitation bias is largely reduced compared to its winter counterpart.
 The total bias pattern appears similar to that of the hit bias (Figures 8c, d).
 The overall false precipitation and missed-precipitation biases are not as pronounced as in winter (Figures 8 and 9).
 This can likely be traced to the more effective gauge correction in 3B42 and IMERG algorithms, which benefits from the fact that the gauge measurement is more reliable for summer rainwater than for winter solid precipitation.

-Note that the selection of RQI=100 is a very conservative approach which only retains the MRMS data with the best quality; as a result, it significantly limits the data availability especially in the Intermountain West where the the quality of radar measurements is lower than other CONUS areas because of radar beam blockage by terrain.
+Note that the selection of RQI=100 is a very conservative approach which only retains the MRMS data with the best quality; as a result, it significantly limits the data availability especially in the Intermountain West where the quality of radar measurements is lower than other CONUS areas because of radar beam blockage by terrain.
 Hence, MRMS is not a good GV reference over mountainous regions as it might not correctly represent the weather systems in the regions [43].

 We also select other RQI thresholds for comparisons (Figure 9).
 Figure 9 shows the averaged error components, as well as the total errors, as percentages of the total MRMS precipitation for all 3-hourly precipitation over 0.25o grids with different RQI filtering for winter and summer, respectively.